hardik514/Youtube-Clone/README.md

 # YouTube Clone 🎥

 Welcome to the **YouTube Clone** project!
 This web application replicates the core features of YouTube, allowing users to search and watch videos.
-Built using HTML, Tailwind CSS, React, and RapidAPI, this project showcases modern web development practices.
+Built using HTML, Tailwind CSS,JavaScript, React, and RapidAPI, this project showcases modern web development practices.

 ## Features ✨